 The retinal photographic scans provided evidence that the eyes were suffering with a number of unexplained dark spots and unexplained flare-ups.
 The scans taken are of behind the eyes and appear, to you and me, as left and right large orange blobs on scans.
 The scans actually looked like a rocky moon landscape, with lots of black and dark red areas and spots.

 Eye tests were arranged half yearly for the next year and a half, to monitor improvement during the chelation period.
-Nothing much changed immediately in those next scans.
+Nothing much changed immediately recorded on those next scans.

 After four years of chelation, the eye tests had successfully improved when tests were taken, the scans showed very smooth orange colour retinal pictures with no dark spots now remaining or other unexplained problems.

-It provided the first real evidence that the chelation programme was working internally, where it was likely that the toxicity was removed from the organs and tissues in the body which left elemental mercury remaining in the bones, having been deposited for over the nine years before diagnosis.
+It provided the first real evidence that the chelation programme was working throughout the body internally, where it was likely that the toxicity was removed from the organs and tissues in the body which left elemental mercury remaining in the bones, having been deposited for over the nine years before diagnosis.